MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins-architecture.md

 #### Bulletin category update execution details

-1. On change of any bulletin category, the bulletin category ID and the name of the bulletin category are added to **colUpdateBulletinCategory** collection and the ‘Update’ button become active.
+1. On change of any bulletin category, the bulletin category ID and the name of the bulletin category are added to **colUpdateBulletinCategory** collection and the "Update"’" button become active.
 2. On selecting **Update** button, the Bulletin categories that have changes in their name will get updated.

 ### Deleting a Bulletin Category